KonneBOT/its_bot/README.md

 ### /update_channels_list

-Takes a *category* as arg and a *message.id* to create channels First send a message with all the modul names.
+Takes a *category* as arg and a *message.id* to create channels

+First send a message with all the modul names.</br>
 For example: </br>
 <sub> Wahlpflichtmodule WS2025/2026</sub>
 ```